 Reader beware: You’ll likely fall in love with Southwestern Colorado if it’s your first time there.
 Our favorite spot for fun in the sun?
 Purgatory Resort, which sits just north of Durango and offers stunning views of the San Juan Mountains.
 Purgatory is at the top of its class for summer diversions—accompanied by amazing views in every direction.
 Take a lift to get a better view.

-Hot Ticket: Carve Wars, July 30-Aug.
-1, 2021, is a three-day chainsaw carving competition that challenges artists to create often life-sized works from various mediums.
+Hot Ticket: Carve Wars, Aug.
+5_7, 2022, is a three-day chainsaw carving competition that challenges artists to create often life-sized works from various mediums.
 There’s also an auction after the competition is judged, in case you’re looking to add an incredibly unique piece of art to your collection.

 Purgatory Summer Checklist